“Palestinian history has been written in many forms

 Words alone cannot capture the spirit and immediacy of the embroidered patterns; the sensitivity, diversity and the richness of their forms.

-Tiraz will curate, describe and explore these forms, expressed in the seams of each garment, in a way which historians and visitors from all over the world will come to appreciate, and remember.
+Tiraz curates, describes and explores these forms, expressed in the seams of each garment, in a way which historians and visitors from all over the world will come to appreciate and remember.

 A Living Archive

-Tiraz is an uplink to memories and histories that an entire generation have never had the chance to experience, and yet are eager to rediscover.
+Tiraz is an uplink to memories and histories that an entire generation has never had the chance to experience, but is eager to rediscover.
 Our mission is to remember, restore and revive the vibrancy of Palestinian and Arab costume heritage in a new institutional setting which is accessible, open, and fun.

-History has been communicated in many forms; from the architecture of the pyramids, to the gold leaf of Byzantium, to photography, art and film in the modern era.
-It is time that costume, textile and embroidery – specifically that created in the area of the Levant over the past two centuries – became recognised as a valuable, colourful and intricate form of history in its own right.
+History has been communicated in many forms; from the architecture of the pyramids, to the gold leaf of Byzantium, to photography, to art and even to film in the modern era.
+It is time that costume, textile and embroidery – specifically that created in the area of the Levant over the past two centuries – becomes recognized as a valuable, colourful and intricate form of history in its own right.

-This is why Tiraz is developing an educational program on Arab textile heritage for schools, universities and the public.
+This is why Tiraz has developed and is expanding an educational program on Arab textile heritage for schools, universities and the public.
 It is why we are commissioning research and publications on the role of traditional handicrafts and the women who created them.

-Ultimately, we see the museum as an organic space for a form of culture and memory which are distinct to Arab culture, and remain universal in their human scope.
+Ultimately, we see the museum as an organic space for a form of culture and memory distinct to Arab culture, and universal in its human scope.